Apple has taken a sandboxing approach to Adobe's Flash plugin. This causes the editor to fail to import images from Microsoft Word content.

 Note: This has to be done for each website where the end user accesses Textbox.io.

-6. Click the Done button to apply the new settings.
+6. Ensure the warning icon is visible next to the website where textbox.io is used.
+Click the Done button to apply the new settings.